PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/1.3-connect-volumes/README.md

 localhost                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-# Solution

-The finished Ansible Playbook is provided here: [purefa-connect.yml](https://github.com/PureStorage-OpenConnect/ansible-workshop/blob/master/1.3-connect-volumes/purefa-connect.yml).

 # Verifying the Solution

-Login to the Pure Storage FlashArray with your web browser using the management IP address you set in your YAML file.
+Login to the Pure Storage FlashArray with your web browser.

 Navigating using the menu on the left to Storage, then select Hosts top menu, finally select the host object you have created in the Hosts sub-window.
 This will show the volume connected to the host and the LUN ID assigned to the volume.![connections](connections.png)